Decanter Fine Wine Encounter NYC 2024: Highlights - Decanter

-Seven hours, 60 floors up, more than 50 premium producers and four exceptional masterclasses – consumers and wineries were unanimous in heralding the Decanter Fine Wine Encounter (DFWE) New York City as Manhattan’s greatest world wine event.
+Seven hours, 60 floors up, more than 50 premium producers and four exceptional masterclasses – consumers and wineries were unanimous in heralding the Decanter Fine Wine Encounter New York City (DFWE NYC) as Manhattan’s greatest world wine event.

 DWWA 2024 results out on 19 June!